ARM outperforms industry to beat forecasts

 Analysts currently expect full-year revenue of $875 million, Score said, after slightly nudging their numbers down from $877 million to reflect the weaker economic climate.

-ARM licenses its technology to chipmakers, which pay it a royalty on each chip shipped.
+ARM licenses its technology to chipmakers, which pay it a royalty on each chip.

-It reports royalties a quarter in arrears, so its second-quarter numbers reflect sales of devices in the first months of the year.
+It reports royalties a quarter in arrears, so its second-quarter numbers reflect sales of devices in the first months of the year, when some 2 billion ARM-based chips were shipped.

 The market expected the company to report pretax profit of 57.8 million pounds on revenue of 129.8 million pounds, and earnings per share of 3.14 pence, according to a company-supplied consensus of 25 analysts.